 - Boost it with more veggies: Try adding bright green veggies for a beautiful pop in color (green peas, broccoli, asparagus, etc).
 Caramelized onions are also surprisingly delicious with this recipe.

 - Make it smoky: Have you tried BBQ sauce with a cheezy dish?
 It is so good.
 The smoky flavor somehow blends so perfectly with a creamy cheezy dish.
-Also try topping your pasta dish with this smoky tofu.
+Also try topping your pasta dish with this smoky tofu or some vegan TVP bacon bits.

 How to store this vegan pasta dish